• Home

 Universal, sustainable

-A national research team that my co-author was part of the recommended six key characteristics to guide a national school food program in Canada.
+A national research team that my co-author was part of recommended six key characteristics to guide a national school food program in Canada.
 Such a program would be:

 1. Universal and offered to all students at no cost or subsidized cost, and administered in a non-stigmatizing manner.